Skip to content

 Your validator state root must agree with the value shown above.

-create a runtime directory and configuration for those respective chain clients.
-The node is configured with pruning settings according to the EL_ARCHIVE_NODE
+The setup-reth, setup-geth, and setup-nether scripts create a runtime directory and configuration for their respective chain clients.
+The scripts configure the node with pruning settings according to the EL_ARCHIVE_NODE setting in env.sh.

 # FROM: ~/beranode